133: A SIMPLER TIME IN ANDY’S MAYBERRY

 Since childhood, my photographer has loved The Andy Griffith Show and he’s watched every black and white episode from Season 1 through 5; in other words, the good ones that featured Don Knotts as Deputy Barney Fife.
 After our visit to the Andy Griffith Museum, Tom experienced a renewed love affair with the show when he came face-to-face with some of the props and costumes used on the show.

-For the next three hours, the three of us were emerged into the ambiance of Mayberry, North Carolina.
+For the next three hours, the three of us emerged into the ambiance of Mayberry, North Carolina.
 We took a stroll down Mount Airy’s Main Street where numerous businesses had capitalized on the show’s success.
 Not only did we see Walker’s Soda Fountain, Opie’s Candy Store, Barney’s Café, and Floyd’s Barber Shop; there was a Ford Galaxy squad car parked along the street that looked exactly like the one Sheriff Taylor and Deputy Fife drove on the show.
 My companions and I browsed a handful of antique shops in town before Tom and Vicki purchased some mid-day snacks at Opie’s Candy Store.

 As we strolled down Main Street, I waited for Sheriff Taylor to get out of his squad car and walk down the street to Floyd’s Barber Shop for a hair cut.